sonicdoe/measure-scrollbar/README.md

 ### Module bundlers

-measure-scrollbar is distributed as an ES module.
+measure-scrollbar is primarily distributed as an ES module.
 Therefore, it works out of the box with [webpack](https://webpack.js.org), [Parcel](https://parceljs.org), and [Rollup](https://rollupjs.org) (even without [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs)).

 [Browserify](http://browserify.org) does not support ES modules natively.
-To use measure-scrollbar with Browserify, you can use [ascjsify](https://github.com/goto-bus-stop/ascjsify) to transform it to a CommonJS module.
-For example: `browserify app.js -g ascjsify`.
+To use measure-scrollbar with Browserify, you can require the CommonJS version using `require('measure-scrollbar/commonjs')`.

 ## Browser support